Skip to Content (custom) - bh

 • 3 Mins

-For decades, law firms have organized themselves into practice groups or fully specialized firms to marshal resources and expertise, increase efficiency, and develop strong relationships with companies in specific industries or with specific legal needs.
+For decades, law firms have organised themselves into practice groups or fully specialised firms to marshal resources and expertise, increase efficiency, and develop strong relationships with companies in specific industries or with specific legal needs.
 Most corporations use multiple law firms for this reason—different law firms have different areas of substantive expertise.
-While some view eDiscovery providers as a provider of commoditized services whose role is to reduce costs, there is additional value that eDiscovery specialization can provide.
+While some view eDiscovery providers as a provider of commoditised services whose role is to reduce costs, there is additional value that eDiscovery specialisation can provide.

 Financial Services